Year 3 – Year 6

 We encourage children to strive in all areas of education.
 This is achieved by offering a broad and balanced curriculum that follows the National Curriculum and ISEB curriculum.
 It is tailored to the needs of each child whilst ensuring every child is challenged and supported in their learning.

 The children are taught mainly by their class teachers.
-Art, Computing, Drama, French, Latin, Music and PE are taught by specialist teachers.
+Art, Drama, French, Latin, Music, PE and Science are taught by specialist teachers.

-Literacy: Literacy is taught in explicit lessons, as well as being embedded throughout the school week.
+English: English is taught in explicit lessons, as well as being embedded throughout the school week.
 The curriculum provides opportunities for speaking and listening, spelling, grammar, writing comprehension, handwriting, reading and comprehension.
 Our aim is for all children to develop a love of reading, guided reading occurs every day in the classroom and is set for homework.
 In addition, children are encouraged to read their own independent reading book.
 Speaking and listening opportunities are provided throughout the year to ensure children can communicate confidently.
 These include: year group and key stage debates, spelling competitions, presentations to parents, assemblies.
+For more information on our English curriculum please click here.

-History and Geography: These lessons encourage children to use a range of geographical and historical skills to develop their knowledge and understanding of the world.
+Humanities: These lessons encourage children to use a range of geographical and historical skills to develop their knowledge and understanding of the world.
 In geography the curriculum focuses on: places, their locations and patterns; processes, including environmental change; and the concept of sustainable development.
 In history children consider the causes and consequences of historical events, comparing the differences between ways of life at different times.
-The children focus on the eras from Pre-Roman Britain to the Vikings, they explore Early Civilisations around the world and undertake case studies on a local history study.
+The children focus on the eras from Pre-Roman Britain to the Vikings, they explore Early Civilisations around the world and undertake case studies on a local history study and more recent British history, such as The Battle of Britain.

 Music: All children have an hour of music lessons a week, taught by a specialist teacher, in which they sing, learn the recorder, explore percussion instruments, compose and listen to music.
-The children learn and use staff and other musical notations, explore the history of music and experience music from many traditions and composers.
+The children learn about staves and other musical notations, explore the history of music and experience music from many traditions and composers.
 Many children also have individual instrument lessons; the skills developed in these lessons are used throughout the rest of the school day and help develop each child’s personality.
 The children are also given opportunities to perform in assemblies and school productions.
+Click the link to find out more about the music lessons.

-Physical Education: All PE lessons are taught in a co-educational environment encouraging the children to enhance their physical skills and knowledge of the sports they play.
+Physical Education: All PE lessons are taught by specialist trained teachers, in a co-educational environment encouraging the children to enhance their physical skills and knowledge of the sports they play.
 There is an emphasis on competitive sporting activities and all our children have the opportunity to put their learning into practice in our weekly fixtures.
 The pupils are taught a variety of sports which help to develop different skills.
-In the autumn term, children learn football, netball and dance before moving onto hockey, rugby and gymnastics in the spring term.
-In the summer term, there is a focus on striking and fielding sports such as cricket and rounders alongside athletics.
-Children are provided with opportunities to perform in dance and gymnastics shows to parents and compete in termly interhouse competitions.
+Sports include athletics, cricket, dance, football, gymnastics, hockey, netball, rugby, swimming and tennis.
 Educational visits are organised by the sports department to support and further enhance the children’s learning and experiences in sport.
+Click the link to find out more about our PE lessons.

 Religious Education: We recognise that learning about, promoting tolerance for and respect of different faiths is important.
 The religious education curriculum extends children’s knowledge and understanding of world religions.
-Their curriculum includes: belief and values, the significance of key leaders, types of worship, celebrations and festivals and place of worship.
+The curriculum includes: belief and values, the significance of key leaders, worship and sacred places, religious symbols and expression, celebrations and festivals, inspirational people and religion, family and community,